Ancurio/mkxp/README.md

 Midi support is enabled by default; you can disable it via `qmake CONFIG+=DISABLE_MIDI`, in which case the fluidsynth dependency is dropped.
 When building fluidsynth yourself, you can disable almost all options (audio drivers etc.) as they are not used.
 Note that upstream fluidsynth has support for sharing soundfont data between synthesizers (mkxp uses multiple synths), so if your memory usage is very high, you might want to try compiling fluidsynth from git master.

 By default, mkxp switches into the directory where its binary is contained and then starts reading the configuration and resolving relative paths.
 In case this is undesired (eg. when the binary is to be installed to a system global, read-only location), it can be turned off by adding `DEFINES+=WORKDIR_CURRENT` to qmake's arguments.

+To auto detect the encoding of the game title in `Game.ini` and auto convert it to UTF-8, build with `CONFIG+=INI_ENCODING`.
+Requires iconv implementation and libguess.
+If the encoding is wrongly detected, you can set the "titleLanguage" hint in mkxp.conf.

 **RGSS Version**: Add `RGSS_VER=<version>`, with `<version>` being either 1, 2 or 3, to the parameter list to select the desired version.
 The default is 1.